springboardmentor000/EnviroScan-AI/README.md

 Weather conditions significantly influence pollutant dispersion.

+---

-2. Geospatial Data Collection:
+2. Geospatial Data Collection

-Environmental context is extracted using OSMnx from OpenStreetMap.
+Environmental context is extracted using OSMnx, which retrieves geospatial data from OpenStreetMap.

 The following spatial features are collected:

 - Road Networks